-(a) to hear and determine any application made by any person in pursuance of subsection (1) of this section; and (b) (b) to determine any question arising in the case of any person which is referred to it in pursuance of subsection (3) of this section, and may make such declarations and orders, issue such writs and give such directions as it may consider appropriate for the purpose of enforcing or securing the enforcement of any of the provisions of sections 3 to 19 inclusive of this Constitution. the Court of App any question an provisions of se any proceedings in any court (other than beal or the Supreme Court or a court-martial) tises as to the contravention of any of the ctions 3 to 19 inclusive of this Constitution, ding in that court may, and shall, if any party the person presiding in that court may, and shall, if any party to the proceedings so requests, refer the question to the Supreme Court unless, in his opinion, the raising of this question is merely frivolous or vexatious.
+1 to hear and determine any application made by any person in pursuance of subsection (1) of this section; and (b) to determine any question arising in the case of any person which is referred to it in pursuance of subsection (3) of this section, and may make such declarations and orders, issue such writs and give such directions as it may consider appropriate for the purpose of enforcing or securing the enforcement of any of the provisions of sections 3 to 19 inclusive of this Constitution.
+(3) If in the Court of Appe question arises provisions of sec the person presid to the proceedin any proceedings in any court (other than eal or the High Court or a court-martial) any as to the contravention of any of the ctions 3 to 19 inclusive of this Constitution, ling in that court may, and shall, if any party ags so requests, refer the question to the 25 of 2022. • ess, in his opinion, the raising of this ely frivolous or vexatious.

-(4) Any person aggrieved by any determination of 2 of 2001. the Supreme Court under this section may appeal therefrom to the Court of Appeal.
+(4) Any person aggrieved by any determination of the High Court under this section may appeal therefrom to the Court of Appeal.

-(5) Where any question is referred to the Supreme Court in pursuance of subsection (3) of this section, the Supreme Court shall give its decision upon the question and the court in which the question arose shall dispose of the case in accordance with that decision or, if that decision is the subject of an appeal to the Court of Appeal or to the Caribbean Court of Justice, in accordance with the decision of the Court of Appeal or, as the case may be, of the Caribbean Court of Justice.
+(5) Where any question is referred to the High Court in pursuance of subsection (3) of this section, the High Court shall give its decision upon the question and the court in which the question arose shall dispose of the case in accordance with that decision or, if that decision is the subject of an appeal to the Court of Appeal or to the Caribbean Court of Justice, in accordance with the decision of the Court of Appeal or, as the case may be, of the Caribbean Court of Justice.